Home Systems · 6 min read

 The bake element cycles on at full power, creating a brief burst of intense radiant heat at the bottom.
 Moving the rack up one position or using a baking stone helps buffer this.
 Dark pans also absorb more radiant heat and burn more easily than light-colored pans.

 Not quite.
 Convection excels at roasting, cookies, and anything that benefits from a dry, browned exterior.
-Avoid it for cakes, quick breads, and custards — the circulating air can cause uneven rising and dried-out surfaces.
+Avoid it for cakes, quick breads, and custards, as the circulating air can cause uneven rising and dried-out surfaces.

 Most ovens beep when the air temperature reaches the set point, but the oven walls and rack need additional time to absorb heat.
 True thermal equilibrium takes 15–20 minutes.
 Professional bakers preheat for 30+ minutes for consistent results.